 Recipe for super easy blueberry and apple puree – a simple baby food and a delicious porridge topping

 - 2 dl blueberries (about 60 grams) – I used frozen, but fresh will work as well

-- 3 small to medium sized apples
+- 2 medium sized apple

 Oatmeal with blueberry topping.
 A real hit in the morning!